 Sam George Announces Major Cut in MTN Fibre Broadband Prices

-- Discussions between the government and MTN Ghana led to cuts in unlimited fibre broadband packages
+- Discussions between the government and MTN Ghana led to cheaper fibre broadband packages

-The Minister for Communication, Digital Technology and Innovations, Sam George, has announced a significant reduction in unlimited fibre broadband prices across Ghana.
+The Minister for Communication, Digital Technology and Innovations, Samuel Nartey George, has announced a significant reduction in unlimited fibre broadband prices across Ghana.

 Source: UGC

-The development followed extensive engagements between the government and telecom operator MTN Ghana to address growing consumer concerns regarding internet affordability.
+The development followed extensive engagements between the government and telecom operator MTN Ghana to address growing consumer concerns over internet affordability.

-Taking to social media on Wednesday, June 17, 2026, the minister revealed that the cost of high-speed packages had dropped drastically.
+Taking to social media on Wednesday, June 17, 2026, the Minister announced that prices for high-speed packages had dropped drastically.

 According to the statement, a customer subscribing to a one-month unlimited 100 Mbps package will now pay GH¢299, down from the previous price of GH¢987.